 1. Farming Automation

-Automation in farming, usually linked with ‘smart farming’, controlled every factor of farming 24/7, is a technology that makes farms easier and more efficient by automating the production cycle of crops, livestock, and others agro-product.
+Automation in farming, usually linked with ‘smart farming’, controls every factor of farming 24/7, is a technology that makes farms easier and more efficient by automating the production cycle of crops, livestock, and other agro-product.
 Modern technologies like robotics, drones, and computer vision software have entirely transformed the modern agro sector.

 Harvest automation, autonomous tractors, seeding and weeding, and drones include major technologies utilized by farms.
-Automation technology used in agro-farm mainly addresses the issues like global population, shortage of farm labor, and changing consumer preferences throughout the time.
+Automation technology used in agro-farms mainly addresses issues like global population, shortage of farm labor, and changing consumer preferences throughout time.
 Moreover, it is prefigured that the global market for commercial agricultural robots will rise to $10.1 billion by 2024.

 2. Soil DNA Testing